ditto-codes/planter-basic/docs/config.md

   // The static asset directory
   static: './static',
   styles: {
-    // A directory path relative to 'src' where your SCSS is, and any
-    // '.scss' files within it will be watched for changes
-    dir: 'styles',
     // An array of entry files (relative to 'dir').
     input: ['styles/style.scss'],
     // This gets passed as the Sass options object,